ezaspy/MITRESaw/README.md

   -a, --asciiart        Don't show ASCII Art of the saw.
   -n, --navlayers       Obtain ATT&CK Navigator layers for Groups and Software identified during extraction of identifable evidence
-  -q, --queries         Build search queries based on results - to be imported into Splunk; Azure Sentinel; Elastic/Kibana -s, --software        Collect software used by identified Threat Actors -t, --truncate        Truncate printing of indicators for a cleaner output (they are still written to output file)
+  -q, --queries         Build search queries based on results - to be imported into Splunk; Azure Sentinel; Elastic/Kibana -t, --truncate        Truncate printing of indicators for a cleaner output (they are still written to output file)
 ```